New Hampshire

 Voters can call or text 844-338-8743 at any time to reach VoteRiders Voter ID Helpline

 Official results are never available on Election Day.
-Election officials are working around the clock to count an unprecedented number of ballots, and it’s essential that they take the time to make sure every vote is counted.
+Election officials are working around the clock to count a large number of ballots, and it’s essential that they take the time to make sure every vote is counted.

 Official election results will be uploaded on New Hampshire’s Secretary of State website as they become available.